TCat4390/TCat4390.github.io/README.md

 9. Children’s Privacy

-Bridge is intended for users aged 12 and above.
+Bridge AI is intended for users aged 12 and above.
 We do not knowingly collect data from children.
 If you believe a minor has submitted personal data, please delete the content and contact us for assistance.